JustMeGaaRa/reverse-architecture-web/README.md

 ### Apps and Packages

-- `apps/website`: a main website for the Reverse Architecture product built using [Create React App](https://create-react-app.dev/).
+- `apps/website`: a main website for the Reverse Architecture platform with product information.
+- `apps/main`: an application for creating and managing arhitecture workspaces and projects using C4 model and Structurizr.
+- `apps/auth`: an application for authentication via GitHub and accessing projects and workspaces in repositories.
-- `packages/structurizr-dsl`: a TypeScript library that defines types for Structurizr DSL structures and files.
+- `packages/@structurizr/dsl`: a TypeScript library that defines types for Structurizr DSL structures and files.
+- `packages/@structurizr/parser`: a library with types for parsing the Structurizr DSL language.
+- `packages/@structurizr/react`: a library with react bindings and hooks for Structurizr DSL to use in React apps.
+- `packages/@reversearchitecture/theme`: a Chakra UI theme for the entire platform.
+- `packages/@reversearchitecture/ui`: a set of reusable components within the entire platform.
+- `packages/@reversearchitecture/workspace-breadcrumb`
+- `packages/@reversearchitecture/workspace-editor`
+- `packages/@reversearchitecture/workspace-toolbar`
+- `packages/@reversearchitecture/workspace-viewer`
+- `packages/@reversearchitecture/workspace-zoom`
+- `packages/@monaco-editor/structurizr`: a Structurizr DSL language definition types for Monaco editor.
-- `packages/mxgraph`: a TypeScript library that defines types for MXGrap vector diagrams (draw.io diagrams).
+- `packages/@justmegaara/mxgraph`: a TypeScript library that defines types for MXGrap vector diagrams (draw.io diagrams).
+- `packages/@justmegaara/y-reactflow`: a library with bindings and hooks for ReacFlow using yjs framework.
 - `eslint-config-custom`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
 - `tsconfig`: `tsconfig.json`s used throughout the monorepo